fsspec/filesystem_spec/docs/source/developer.rst

 In cases where the caller wants to control the context directly, they can use the ``open`` method of the ``OpenFile``, or get the filesystem object directly, skipping the ``OpenFile`` route.
-In the latter case, text encoding and compression or **not** handled for you.
+In the latter case, text encoding and compression are **not** handled for you.
 The file-like object can also be used as a context manager, or the ``close()`` method must be called explicitly to release resources.

 .. code-block:: python